weeeBox/mobile-system-design/common-interview-mistakes.md

 - Ignoring the interviewer
 - Repeating yourself
 - Jumping from a topic to a topic
+- Going too broad with the answers - covering irrelevant things.
 _TBD_

 ### Treat the interviewer as an adversary